Different ways to use TV

 Broadcaster Video On Demand

-BVOD is an exciting and evolving landscape which offers advertisers a host of premium advertising opportunities around trusted, quality content.
-It’s an important part of the new TV ecosystem that is helping people to watch more of the TV they love.
+BVOD is an exciting and evolving domain which offers advertisers a host of premium advertising options around trusted, quality content.
+It’s an important part of the new TV ecosystem that is enabling people to watch more of the TV they love.
 There are a huge number of opportunities and benefits within the BVOD landscape both when used in isolation or as part of your TV marketing mix.
-For more inspiration and information about Broadcaster Video on Demand please click HERE
+For more inspiration and information about BVOD please click here.

 Themed breaks

 Sometimes one spot just isn’t enough.
-From movie releases to comedy galas and show launches, themed breaks have been used for all sorts of promotion in the past few years.
+From movie releases to societal issues, themed breaks have been used for a variety of different reasons.

-Themed breaks are always done in partnership with broadcasters and offer advertisers a unique opportunity to immerse an audience for an extended period.
+Themed breaks are always done in partnership with broadcasters and offer advertisers a unique opportunity to engage an audience either for an extended period or in partnership with other relevant brands.
 Entertaining, relevant and attention grabbing, they have proven to be a very successful tool for advertisers and to generate excellent PR for agencies and broadcasters.

 Contextual Ads

-Creatively aligning your TV advertising with TV programming is a great way to reinforce your connection with the audience.
-Many advertisers are using Talent, ideas and themes created in TV programmes as part of their TV advertising narrative, this direct association with the show is a great way to win over viewers and fans of the programme in question.
+Creatively aligning your TV advertising with programming is a great way to reinforce your connection with the audience.
+Many advertisers are using talent, ideas and themes created in TV programmes as part of their TV advertising narrative.
+This direct association with the show is a great way to win over viewers and fans of the programme in question.

 Collaboration between broadcasters, creative agencies, brands and media agencies means that we’re seeing more contextual advertising on TV, bringing together great content within the right context to deliver ads with relevance which stand-out.